 Recycling Office Supplies

-Authority employees practice recycling at all levels within the organization.
-Executive Order No. 142 requires New York State agencies and authorities to complete an annual report on waste reduction, recycling and procurement initiatives for recycling purposes.
-On average, the Authority recycles 2,500 to 3,000 tons of material annually.
+The Thruway Authority (Authority) recycles approximately 2,500 to 3,000 tons of material annually.
 This material includes paper, cardboard, glass, returnable containers, plastic, batteries, metal, tires, motor oil, yard waste, and office equipment.
-Moreover, the Authority spends thousands of dollars on products made with recycled materials, including paper, tissues, plastic materials, re-manufactured office equipment, and recycled motor oils.
-The Save That Office Paper (STOP), program is an excellent example of how Authority/Corporation employees recycle on a daily basis by encouraging employees to utilize the recycling receptacles in offices and lobbies.
+Regarding the recycling of rechargeable, NiCad, and various other non-alkaline batteries, a special program has been established that involves returning batteries back to the vendors for recycling.
+Moreover, the Authority purchases products made with recycled materials, such as paper, tissues, plastic materials, re-manufactured office equipment, and recycled motor oils.
+Authority/Corporation employees are also encouraged to recycle daily through The Save That Office Paper (STOP) Program, in which employees utilize recycling receptacles located in offices and lobbies.